IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

-The figure \ref{fig:RF_1_central_region_close_view} shows the final integration of the central region.
-The lofted transitions can be better seen from top at figure \ref{fig:RF_2_lofted_transition_close_view}.
+Figure~\ref{fig:RF_1_central_region_close_view} shows the final integration of the central region.
+The lofted transitions can be better seen from the top view in Fig.~\ref{fig:RF_2_lofted_transition_close_view}.
 They leads to an acceptable linear vertical gap opening from 26 mm at a radius of 150~mm, to 50~mm at a radius of 250~mm.
-The section view of the model, presented at figure \ref{fig:RF_3_vertical_gap_evolution_close_view}, shows the radial evolution of the vertical gap.
+The section view of the model, presented in Fig.~\ref{fig:RF_3_vertical_gap_evolution_close_view}, shows the radial evolution of the vertical gap.
 In addition, adequate clearance provisions were incorporated, specifically to fit the inflector and optics coil.
 Symmetry with regard to the median plane symmetry was maintained.
 Power bridges between dees in the central regions were removed since we recommend to power the 4 cavities independently.

-\subsection{RFQ Integration in RF Cavities}
+\subsubsection{RFQ Integration in RF Cavities}